Close Menu

 Very low greenhouse gas emissions

-Aside from minimal emissions from battery charging, riding an e-bike significantly reduces your carbon footprint compared to driving a car.
+Aside from minimal emissions from charging the battery, riding an e-bike significantly reduces your carbon footprint compared to driving a car.

 With the right panniers or heavy-duty racks, you can transport camping equipment, fishing gear (excellent fishing information is available at McFly Fishers), or even groceries—something traditional bikes often struggle with.